 So, you have decided to try a vegetarian diet.
-You know the basics: no red meat, no fish, and no chicken.
+You know the basics: no red meat, fish, or chicken.
 But does this mean you also have to forgo milk and your other favorite dairy products?

-Whether you’re simply trying to eat more plant-based foods or have made the decision to live a vegetarian diet, it’s critical to include the right nutrients in your meatless meals, especially protein and calcium.
+Whether you’re simply trying to eat more plant-based foods or have decided to live a vegetarian diet, it’s critical to include the proper nutrients in your meatless meals, especially protein and calcium.

-Here, you’ll find everything you need to know about vegetarianism, as well as if and how milk has a place in this diet.
+Here, you’ll find everything you need to know about vegetarianism and if and how milk has a place in this diet.

 Can Vegetarians Drink Milk?